naturalis/lab-rdm-in-github/README.md

 communication about what data management practices should aspire to in the abstract, but practical guidelines are less well developed.
 In this two days course we present the GitHub platform as a useful tool for file and project management as a single user, and for distributed collaboration all the way to publishing the project outcomes.
+Nowadays, well managed research data is Findable, Accessible, Interoperable and Reusable (FAIR).
+The participants will understand what needs to be done to their datasets to comply with FAIR principles, and how it fits with Data Management Plans (DMP), a common requirement of publicly funded research projects.